nglaeser/crypto-glossary/docs/general.md

 <!-- TODO -->

 **Algebraic Group Model (AGM)** { #agm }
 : This is a stronger assumption than the [standard model](#standard-model), but weaker than the [GGM](#ggm).
-The model assumes that the [adversary](#adversary) is _algebraic_, meaning that for any group element it outputs, it also knows its representation in the group.
-This differs from the [GGM](#ggm) in that the adversary knows and can exploit the group structure.
+The model assumes that the [adversary](#adversary) is an **algebraic adversary**, meaning that for any group element it outputs, it also knows its representation in the group.
+This differs from the [GGM](#ggm) because the adversary knows and can exploit the group structure.

 **Generic Group Model (GGM)** { #ggm }
 : This model assumes that the [adversary](#adversary) is given access to a randomly chosen (encoding of a) group instead of the groups used in practice, which have efficient encodings.
 The adversary also has access to an [oracle](#oracle) for the group function.
-(One can see this as an analogue of giving the adversary access to a [random oracle](#rom) instead of a real hash function used in practice.)
+(This is like how, in the [random oracle model](#rom), we give the adversary access to a random oracle instead of a real hash function used in practice.)

 **Quantum Random Oracle Model (QROM)** { #qrom }
 : An analogue of the [ROM](#rom) for [quantum](./Areas-of-Cryptography/other.md#quantum-crypto) [adversaries](#adversary).

 **Random Oracle Model (ROM)** { #rom }
-: A proof paradigm that models hash functions as _random oracles_, i.e. an [oracle](#oracle) that outputs a random number for any input (but outputs the same number when given the same input).
+: A proof paradigm that models hash functions as **random oracles**, i.e. an [oracle](#oracle) that outputs a random number for any input (but outputs the same number when given the same input).
 Read more [here](https://blog.cryptographyengineering.com/2020/01/05/what-is-the-random-oracle-model-and-why-should-you-care-part-5/).
-Variants include the _programmable ROM_, ...
+Variants include the _programmable ROM_ and others.

 **Standard Model** { #standard-model }
 : This model assumes only that the [adversary](#adversary) is limited by time or computational power; it makes no further assumptions (the way, e.g., the [ROM](#rom) does).
 Proofs in the standard model therefore usually rest on a [computational hardness assumption](./assumptions.md), but no idealized cryptographic primitives, and are thus very difficult.
 In this way this model is "better" than the others listed here because it assumes less.